lizgarseeyah/Data_Science/index.md

 **Model Tuning**

-To further improve the accuracy and f-score, a grid search applied.
-Grid search brute forces all possible combinations of hyperparamters (good guess values) and selects the best to be inserted into the AdaBoost model.
+To further improve the accuracy and f-score, a grid search is applied.
+Grid search brute forces all possible combinations of hyperparamters and selects the best inputs to be inserted into the AdaBoost model.

 ```markdown
 from sklearn.grid_search import GridSearchCV